 Spending time with family at the holidays can be very difficult, even impossible, for some of us.
 In my recent post, “Home for the holidays when a parent is an alcoholic or addict,” I shared some of my experience dealing with visiting family at the holidays, as what they sometimes call (ironically) a double winner — I’m a sober alcoholic myself and I am the child of an alcoholic parent — and the issues and challenges that can come up.
 As I said then, if the situation at home isn’t safe, you don’t have to go.
 But if it’s more on the level of annoying, there are things you can do to help make the best of it.
-If you are heading into an uncomfortable family situation this weekend or next week, here are 6 simple tips to help you make it through.
+If you are heading into an uncomfortable family situation this week, here are 6 simple tips to help you make it through.
 I learned them through hard-fought experience.
 I hope they’re helpful:

 If conversation tends to turn argumentative or strident, steer towards uplifting topics you can agree on, and away from things you know you always end up fighting over.
 Which is more important, proving a point or having a happy family event?
 (See also my article on dealing with political and religious differences at family gatherings.)

 If you feel your level of agitation or unsafeness rising significantly, take a break.
 Go for a walk; go outside for a smoke if you smoke; run an errand to pick up something needed later; take a nap.
 The point is to break the momentum.